Program delivery & structure

 Prerequisite requirements between courses are set by the course scheduling.
 Specific course prerequisites are noted in the course descriptions.

-In addition, all applicants must provide proof of having satisfactorily completed an introductory C++ course, or have demonstrable working experience with C++, as a condition of entry to the program.
+All applicants must provide proof of having satisfactorily completed an introductory Python Programming course, or have demonstrable working experience with Python Programming, as a condition of entry to the program.

 Seminars will be scheduled by the INWK office.